 - When the hands are behind the head on a skull crusher or an overhead triceps press

-If you look at performing these same movements with a resistance band, which has an ascending resistance vs. a constant resistance (as seen with free weights), the load is less on the muscle at those points.
+If you look at performing these same movements with a resistance band, which has an ascending resistance vs. a constant resistance, the load is less on the muscle at those points.
 This means there is significantly less tension on the muscle at the end of the eccentric phase of the movement.

-As a result of less tension, soft tissues are not being loaded or lengthened as much; therefore, there will be less soft tissue stretching.
+As a result of less tension, muscles are not being loaded as much.
+Therefore, there will be less soft tissue strain.
 This leads to less muscle soreness with band training.

 1. Is muscle soreness an indicator of a good workout?